Harish-99666/terraform/README.md

 ## App Stack Deployment using Terraform Modules

-This will deploy wordpress and promethues applications
+This will deploy wordpress and promethues applications.

-- It creates two namespaces named as staging and production
+- It creates two namespaces named as staging and production.

-- Then tt deploys wordpress application in both staging and production along with its CPU requests.
+- Then it deploys wordpress application in both staging and production along with its CPU requests.

 - And finally, It deploys prometheus stack using helm in default namespace.